ARMmbed/mbed-os-example-client/README.md

 The general instructions for all modes are the same.
 The only difference comes in step 6, when selecting the mode.

 #### General
-1. Connect the FRDM-K64F board to the internet using the ethernet cable.
-2. Connect the FRDM-K64F board to the computer with the micro-USB cable.
+1. Connect the FRDM-K64F board to the computer with the micro-USB cable.
 Make sure that you are using the micro-USB port labled **OpenSDA**.
-3. Install Yotta.
+2. Install Yotta.
 See instructions [here](http://docs.yottabuild.org/#installing).
-4. Install the necessary toolchains (`arm-none-eabi-gcc`).
+3. Install the necessary toolchains (`arm-none-eabi-gcc`).
 Refer to the yotta installation instructions (in step 3) to learn how to install the toolchains.
-5. In the command prompt, go to **mbed-client-examples** directory.
+4. In the command prompt, go to **mbed-client-examples** directory.
-6. Select connection mode from below
+5. Select connection mode from below
-7. Open main.cpp with your code editor to set registration domain, you **must** use your mbed username as a domain name.
+6. Open main.cpp with your code editor to set registration domain, **you must use your mbed username as a domain name**.
 Domain is set as a parameter to M2MInterfaceFactory::create_interface object.
-Replace string "domain" with your user name.
+Replace string "domain" with your mbed  user name.
-8. Set up the target device, `yotta target frdm-k64f-gcc`.
+7. Set up the target device, `yotta target frdm-k64f-gcc`.
-9. In the command prompt, type `yotta build`.
+8. In the command prompt, type `yotta build`.
 The binary file `mbed-client-examples.bin` will be created in the `/build/frdm-k64f-gcc/source/` folder.

-#### Non-secure
+#### Setting non-secure - connection
 1. Set the `CONN_MODE` value to `M2MSecurity::NoSecurity`.
 2. Set `MBED_SERVER_PORT` to `5683`.

-#### DTLS Certificate (NOT SUPPORTED in this release)
+#### Setting DTLS Certificate - connection
 1. Set the `CONN_MODE` value to `M2MSecurity::Certificate`.
 2. Set `MBED_SERVER_PORT` to `5684`.
 3. Go to  [Device Connector website](connector-test.dev.mbed.com)
-4. Navigate to Security credentials under My devices.
+4. Navigate to *Security credentials* under *My devices*.
-5. Click **GET MY DEVICE SECURITY CREDENTIALS"
+5. Click *GET MY DEVICE SECURITY CREDENTIALS*
 6. Copy created security credentials to sources/security.h

 ### Flashing to target device